 6| Indigo, fabrics and other merchandise

-Reading Haafner’s Reize it never becomes clear to me (Hanne) what business he actually was in.
+Reading Haafner’s Reize it never becomes clear to me (Hanne) what the nature of his business was.
 It looks like he is dabbing in a variety of things.
-Asked about the nature of his business in the play he answers: ‘Oh, this and that.
+Asked about his business in The Gaze he answers: ‘Oh, this and that.
 Import and export.’
 His vagueness with regard to the nature of his trade is immediately understood by his counterpart, the clever Brahmin Bhuvanagiri.
-For in addition to paddy and other grains, copper, spices, wood for construction, more ‘suspicious’ items such as diamonds and opium were traded.
+For in addition to paddy and other grains, copper, spices, and construction wood, more ‘suspicious’ items such as diamonds and opium were traded.
 Another important merchandise was locally produced, finely woven cotton fabric (muslin) and cottons with checkered or striped patterns (the ‘Madras Checks’).
-And there was a busy trade in dyes also used to colour these fabrics or imprint them with flowery patterns (the famous chintz and kalamkari).
+And there was a busy trade in dyes used to colour these fabrics or imprint them with flowery patterns (the famous chintz and kalamkari).
 Looking into the history of fabrics and dyes opens up a whole new window.

 Red dye was obtained from the roots of a plant called cāyavēr in Tamil.
 Digging up these roots was slave labour — literally — and in the 17th and 18th centuries the Dutch were the nexus of an enormous slave trade (Govindarajan 2017).
-During years of famine the business in slaves would pick up.
-People, in particular Dalits, would sell themselves into bondage in order to sustain their family.
-In the play the character Kandu refers to this practice during the quarrel with his wife Kanakam, who struggles to feed the family.
+During years of famine, the business in slaves would pick up.
+People, in particular Dalits, would sell themselves into bondage in order to sustain their families.
+In the play the character Kandu, a laborer struggling to feed his family, refers to this practice during the quarrel with his wife Kanakam.
 The red dye extracted from cāyavēr reminds me of madder cultivated in the Dutch province of Zeeland where I was born.
 Until the introduction of chemical dyes, this natural red dye was one of the most important agricultural products in Zeeland.
-Its history is at display in Museum De Meestoof in St. Annaland, Tholen, where, as in India, the hard labour is emphasized that the harvesting of the roots demanded (van Dijk 1985).
+Its history is at display in Museum De Meestoof in St. Annaland, Tholen, where, as in India, you can see and read that the hard labour needed to dig out the madder roots compared to ‘slave labour’ (van Dijk 1985).

 Another well-known dye is indigo (Tamil: avuri) from which a deep blue colour was obtained.
-In our theatre we still use indigo for the blue make-up of the character of Krishna.
+In our theatre we still use indigo for the blue make-up of the character Krishna.
 The cultivation and production of indigo is usually associated with Bengal, but I discover it was, and still is, grown on the farm of Thiru Sulthanayup in the village of Venkanthur near Dindivanam.
-Sulthanayup’s ancestors migrated from Mysore to Vellore and then to Venkanthur after the death of Tippu Sultan in 1799.
+Sulthanayup’s ancestors migrated from Mysore to Vellore and then to Venkanthur together with the army of Tippu Sultan around 1799.
 In the theatre world, indigo became famous through the Bengali play Nildarpan written by Dinabandhu Mitra.
-The play is about the Indigo Revolt of 1859, when farmers refused to sow indigo to protest against exploitative working conditions during the period of British Company rule.
-In our play-in-progress it are local villagers who protest against exploitation by rich merchants, such as Kandasami Mudaliar, and the government, which refuse to pay them properly for their labour and fail to provide relief bringing them on the brink of starvation.
+The play described the Indigo Revolt of 1859, when farmers refused to sow indigo to protest against exploitative working conditions during the period of British Company rule.
+In our play-in-progress it are local villagers who protest against exploitation by rich merchants, such as Kandasami Mudaliar, and the government, who refuse to pay them properly for their labour and fail to provide relief bringing them on the brink of starvation.

 References